-2.1 Students should register with Accessibility Services as soon as possible to avoid delays in assessing and arranging accommodations in relation to disability.

-- 2.2 Timelines for students are outlined in Appendix A. - 2.3 Students with a recent diagnosis of a permanent or prolonged Disability, a change in status of a disability, or a program change before the add/drop deadline as defined in the Keyano College Credit Calendar, may request accommodations outside the timelines set out in Appendix A.
+- 2.1 Students should register with Accessibility Services as soon as possible to avoid delays in assessing and arranging Accommodations. - 2.2 Timelines for Students are outlined in Appendix A. - 2.3 Students with a recent diagnosis of a Disability, a change in status of a Disability, temporary Disability, or a program change before the add/drop deadline as defined in the Keyano Credit Calendar, may request Accommodations outside the timelines set out in 2.2.